SovereignCloudStack/gx-credential-generator/README.md

 We read the OpenStack catalog to collect
 - public VM Images

-This then should be output as GX compliant credential in JSON-LD for the Gaia-X catalogue.
+This then should be output as GX-compliant credential in JSON-LD for the Gaia-X catalogue.

 ### k8s
 We want to collect discoverable information from a k8s cloud,